Emergency Dental Extraction

 Unless you are a dental professional yourself, you cannot tell whether a certain delay can result in unacceptable damage or not.
 Therefore, act without delay.
 Even a small delay can result in serious, irreversible loss.
 Your dental disease and infection could get worse if you don’t act promptly.
 Broken teeth cannot be grown again.
 Rush to your dentist for a physical examination, or if that is not possible in a short time, contact one on the telephone to seek advice.
 After listening to your description, your dentist may advise you to act immediately or give you an appointment.

-Preparation for dental extraction usually starts with a simple x-ray so that your dentist can plan one of the best ways to remove your teeth without side effects.
-During this procedure, it’s important to disclose your entire medical history and familial history of diseases, including a list of all the medications you are currently taking.
-You don’t know which details may be of interest to your doctor so it’s best to disclose everything.
+Preparation for emergency dental extraction usually starts with a simple x-ray, so your walk-in dentist can plan one of the best ways to remove your teeth without side effects.
+During this procedure, you must disclose your medical history and familial history of diseases, including a list of all the medications you are currently taking.
+You don’t know which details may interest your doctor, so it’s best to disclose everything.

 During a wisdom tooth extraction, the x-ray will reveal the following details: